-How do you measure weight loss and muscle gain effectively?
+How do you measure weight loss effectively?
 Are you making progress?
 You eat right, watch your carbs and calories, exercise regularly, but do you see results in the mirror or on the scale?
 Tracking your progress is an integral part of reaching your health and fitness goals.

 Here are some tips to help you track your progress and make you aware of any areas for improvement:

 Weigh yourself weekly.
 Weighing in every day only tracks your fluctuations in water weight and will only frustrate and discourage you.
-Weigh yourself once a week on the same day early in the morning on an empty stomach, with little or no clothes, and always on the same set of scales.
+Weigh yourself once a week on the same day early in the morning on an empty stomach, with little or no clothes, and always on the same scale.

 Measure yourself weekly.
 Use a measuring tape to ensure it doesn’t stretch.
 These measurements will help you determine if you are losing fat and gaining muscle.
 Start with your waist directly across your belly button; then, measure your neck at the fullest part – men should measure directly on your Adam’s apple.